Applying Scientific and

 to Home and

-The On-Site Verbal Inspection Report provides instant information and the opportunity to ask the Engineer questions.
+The On-Site Verbal Inspection Report provides instant information and the opportunity to ask the Professional Engineer Home Inspector questions.

 The On-Site Written Inspection Report is a short-form report that highlights Heimer Engineering's℠ findings.

 The Emailed Inspection Report includes information relevant to the inspected home or building and to real estate purchases in general in a mobile-friendly form.
-The Emailed Inspection Report contains a Quick Start Summary that guides you to sections of the report specific to the real estate you are purchasing.
+The Emailed Inspection Report contains a Summary Report that summarizes the Professional Engineer Home Inspector's finding and guides you to sections of the report specific to the real estate you are purchasing.

 Inspection Photographic Images